kaeedo/Cursed/readme.md

 This application is written using Eto.Forms, an open source Cross Platform UI library https://github.com/picoe/Eto

+To use the finished download in MultiMC, copy the entire directory to your MultiMC instances directory.
+MultiMC should automatically detect the new mod, but you will need to install Forge yourself.

 ## Windows
 Extract the contents anywhere, and Double click Cursed.Desktop.exe

 ## Linux
-Requires the Mono runtime.
+Tested on Ubuntu Gnome 16.
+Not sure if it will work for you Requires the Mono runtime.
+To be on the safe side, install mono-complete fsharp and gtk sharp3.
 Extract the contents anywhere, and then run Cursed.Desktop.exe using mono e.g. from console "mono ./Cursed.Desktop.exe"
 It supports both Gtk2 and Gtk3

 ## Mac